Best restaurants in South London

 36 Snowsfields, Bermondsey, London, SE1 3SU

-Headed up by two The Fat Duck alumni, this recent addition to the London dining scene has been going down a storm.
-Precise, subtly inventive cooking and a unique wine list help to keep Trivet busy.
+Headed up by two The Fat Duck alumni, this two-Michelin-star restaurant has been going down a storm.
+Precise, subtly inventive cooking and a unique wine list help to keep Trivet busy, while an informal fine dining atmosphere maintains its connection to the local Bermondsey area.

 £50 - £79